 This is partly due to improvements in modern antiretroviral drugs that have a good safety profile with a strong and durable antiretroviral component.
 Furthermore, most have simple dosages and schedules and the number of fixed doses, as well as the combination of more than two or three drugs in each pill are now available and provide an effective treatment, sometimes in a single pill daily.

-Research involving people suggests that combinations with antiretrovirals in combinations that needed at least of making 95% of doses at the right time and the right way to have the best chance of achieving an undetectable viral load.
-But it is unclear even if modern combinations require a high level of grip.
+Research involving people suggests that combinations with more antiretrovirals in combinations required at least taking 95% of doses at the right time and the right way to have the best chances of achieving an undetectable viral load.
+But it is not clear yet whether modern combinations require such a high level of adherence.

 To answer this question, researchers monitored adherence rates and viral suppression between 22.000 HIV-positive patients over a period of ten years.
 The authors wanted especially observed that the adhesion levels necessary to achieve an undetectable viral load differ between treatment regimens based NNRTI, protease inhibitors and newer agents, such as integrase inhibitors.
 Adherence was assessed using the refueling of hospital pharmacies.
 The researchers acknowledged that this aspect is not the most appropriate form of assessment of adherence and yet I believe it is more reliable than the memory of a patient, said one of the authors.

 Participants had a mean age of 46 years and contributed approximately 82.000 people / year medical follow-up (statistics).